-We’ll show you how to optimize images without losing quality in this article.
-We’ll also show you how to use automatic image optimization plugins in WP to make your life easier.
+In this article, you can learn to optimize images without losing quality.
+We will also show you how to use automatic image optimization plugins in WP to make your life easier.

 - 1 Image Optimization – What is it?